bradleeharr/MusicOfTheMadGod/README.md

  <p align="center"><img src="https://github.com/user-attachments/assets/29c0fd3d-c44d-4452-993a-64a48027af87"></p>

 > [!NOTE]
-> Due to Copyright concerns, **This does not come with any music tracks**, and you will need to download and copy the tracks that you want into every folder.
+> Due to Copyright concerns, **This does not come with official music tracks**, and you will need to download and copy the tracks that you want into every folder.

 * Run RotMG, then Mute in-game Music